-About The First Tee of Greater Baltimore
+About First Tee – Greater Baltimore

-The First Tee of Greater Baltimore was conceptualized in 2002 by a group of Baltimore business leaders who understood the need for after school and summer educational programs for the City’s youth.
-Being golfers themselves and having learned about the good work done by The First Tee on a National basis, the plan was put in motion to establish a Chapter in Baltimore in order to teach Baltimore’s youth, core values and life skills through the game of golf.
+First Tee – Greater Baltimore was conceptualized in 2002 by a group of Baltimore business leaders who understood the need for after school and summer educational programs for the City’s youth.
+Being golfers themselves and having learned about the good work done by First Tee on a National basis, the plan was put in motion to establish a Chapter in Baltimore in order to teach Baltimore’s youth, core values and life skills through the game of golf.
 On June 26, 2006 the dream of having a Chapter in Baltimore became reality as The First Tee of Greater Baltimore officially opened.

 Since its inception on June 26, 2006, First Tee – Greater Baltimore operates from five Baltimore City facilities: Forest Park, Mt.
 Pleasant, Pine Ridge, Carroll Park, and Clifton Park Golf Courses.
 All courses are operated by the Baltimore Municipal Golf Corporation, and provide a low-cost public course option for the city’s youth golfers.
 First Tee – Greater Baltimore’s short game Learning Center located at Clifton Park Golf Course is home to the majority of educational and instructional programming.
 In addition to the golf course and Learning Center, First Tee – Greater Baltimore utilizes indoor classroom space, which is available in the Historic, Clifton Mansion that lies adjacent to the Learning Center.